Recent Blog Posts

 Taylen was diagnosed with Dravet Syndrome at the age of one after a painful year for her parents trying to figure out what was wrong and an abundance of tests, misdiagnoses and ill health’.

 Dravet syndrome has been characterized by prolonged febrile and non-febrile seizures within the first year of a child’s life.
 This disease progresses to other seizure types like myoclonic and partial seizures, psychomotor delay, and ataxia.
 It is characterized by cognitive impairment, behavioral disorders, and motor deficits.
-It affects around one in 20,000 people worldwide.

 With her strong will and EVERYONE’S prayers and support, we all believe we can help Taylen and so many more children affected by Dravet Syndrome.
 It’s time we come together and help Taylen and her family in this time of need!!
 Please help in any way you can!